cakcora/Chainoba/proposals/Saad.md

 - Clustering in weighted networks (survey paper).

 ##### What is the aim in your project?
 What algorithms will you implement?
-> The aim of the project is to cluster blockchain data
+> The aim of the project is to cluster blockchain data.
+The idea is to tag addresses that belong to a particular vendor/merchant.
+> - K means clustering

 ##### What type of data do you require from the database, on which blockchain?
 > The data of bitcoin address(input/output) and transaction based on amount are required for the analysis of bitcoin blockchain